TritonDataCenter/sdc-docker/docs/divergence.md

 ### `docker attach`

-This command is currently unimplemented (DOCKER-64)
+This command is currently only partially implemented.
+(DOCKER-64)

 ### `docker build`